 Achievements

-Expanded use of medical abortion pills
+Expanded use of medication abortion pills

-Completed seminal clinical research demonstrating that medical abortion pills (mifepristone and misoprostol) are safe, effective and desirable to women, which ultimately paved the way for greater access to care in, for example, Bangladesh, Mexico, Tunisia, the United States, Uzbekistan and Vietnam.
+Completed seminal clinical research demonstrating that medication abortion pills (mifepristone and misoprostol) are safe, effective and desirable to women, which ultimately paved the way for greater access to care in, for example, Bangladesh, Mexico, Tunisia, the United States, Uzbekistan and Vietnam.

 Translated science into clinical policy

-Conducted implementation research and translated findings into professional guidelines later adopted by FIGO, WHO and national Ministries of Health promoting new models of care, such as task sharing for first—and second-trimester medical abortion and for the management of postpartum hemorrhage
+Conducted implementation research and translated findings into professional guidelines later adopted by FIGO, WHO and national Ministries of Health promoting new models of care, such as task sharing for first—and second-trimester medication abortion and for the management of postpartum hemorrhage

 Informed drug registration processes